ARTIFICIAL INSEMINATION TECHNIQUE

 Eligibility Criteria for AIT Program

-- Nominees from Dairy Sector (Minimum qualification HSC/Intermediate in (Pre-medical group).
+• Nominees from the Dairy Sector (Minimum qualification HSC/Intermediate in (Pre-medical group).

 Admission Requirement